sjain-stanford/wrkstn-setup/README.md

 Installing setuptools, pip, wheel...done.
 ```

-5. Install Tensorflow r1.4 within the virtualenv using pip.
+4. Install TF within the virtualenv using pip.
 ```
 $ source /scratch/tensorflow/bin/activate
 $ pip3 install --upgrade tensorflow-gpu
 ```

-It is successfully installed, however on running `import tensorflow as tf` it errors out: `ImportError: libcublas.so.8.0: cannot open shared object file.
+TF is successfully installed, however on running `import tensorflow as tf` it errors out: `ImportError: libcublas.so.8.0: cannot open shared object file.
 No such file or directory`.
 So it is looking for CUDA 8, but the installed version is CUDA 9.
 Hence the pre-built binaries are old, and we would have to build Tensorflow from source [[ref](https://devtalk.nvidia.com/default/topic/1026198/cuda-9-0-importerror-libcublas-so-8-0/)].
+To proceed, either install older CUDA/cuDNN versions or build from source.

 ### Build from source:
-1. Clone TF repository.
+3. Clone TF repository.
 ```
 $ git clone https://github.com/tensorflow/tensorflow
 $ cd tensorflow